 The decriminalized paid sexual activity turned out to have unexpected benefits, as the researchers found.
 Shah said during an interview:

-we said, let's look at gonorrhea [which] is one of these STIs which is really associated with risky heterosexual markets.
-We were able to get good data from the CDC and one of the first things we find is that post-2003, post-decriminalization of indoor
+population So we said, let's look at gonorrhea [which] is one of these STIs which is really associated with risky heterosexual markets.
+We were able to get good data from the CDC and one of the first things we find is that post-2003,

-is the riskiest type of sex one can have, and they're much more likely to be using condoms [and] providing oral sex with condoms, so it looks like their behavior is getting safer post-decriminalization.
-You also have all these new entrants into the
+sex, which is the riskiest type of sex one can have, and they're much more likely to be using condoms [and] providing oral sex with condoms, so it looks like their behavior is getting safer post-decriminalization.
+You also have all these new

-market, and you have this supply increase.
-A lot of the new entrants tend to be lower risk, so when you change a sexual network, even if more people are having sex, if you're infusing safer people into that network, there's possibilities for disease
+entrants into the market, and you have this supply increase.
+A lot of the new entrants tend to be lower risk, so when you change a sexual network, even if more people are having sex, if you're infusing safer people into that network, there's

 The researchers also found that reports of rape decreased nearly one-third from pre-legalization figures.
 While Shah and Cunningham could come to no clear conclusions why sexual violence decreased, they had a couple of theories:

-prostitution, and we do find a pretty significant correlation between men who both admit to seeing prostitutes and men who admit to raping, and so one potential hypothesis is when these markets grow, with supply increasing and prices decreasing, there
+and prostitution, and we do find a pretty significant correlation between men who both admit to seeing prostitutes and men who admit to raping, and so one potential hypothesis is when these markets grow, with supply increasing and prices

 Thanks to Alan